Grady Little: Minor leagues

-While manager of the Durham Bulls, Little served as Baseball Trainer for the movie Bull Durham.
+While serving as the manager for the Durham Bulls, Little served as a baseball trainer for the cast of the movie Bull Durham.

 Managing career

 Boston Red Sox (2002–2003)

 In March 2002, the Boston Red Sox hired Little as their manager.
 Little was enormously popular with his players as he enhanced the loose nature of the clubhouse and supported struggling players.
 His tenure was successful, as the Red Sox won a combined 188 games in his two seasons and nearly took the pennant in 2003.

 However, the 2003 season (and Little's entire tenure with the Red Sox) is mostly remembered for his controversial decision during Game 7 of the 2003 American League Championship Series against the New York Yankees.
 The Red Sox led the game 5–2 in the 8th inning, and were five outs away from reaching the World Series.
-Little visited the mound after starting pitcher Pedro Martínez gave up three straight hits, and a run from Derek Jeter, but he decided against taking out the ace pitcher, who had thrown 118 pitches to that point.
-The Yankees tied the game the next at-bat when Jorge Posada hit a two-run bloop single, and went on to win the game (and the pennant) in the 11th inning off of a home run by Aaron Boone.
+Little visited the mound after starting pitcher Pedro Martínez gave up two hits, including a double from Derek Jeter and a single that scored him, but he decided against taking out the ace pitcher, who had thrown 115 pitches to that point.
+After a ground rule double from Hideki Matsui in the next at-bat, the Yankees tied the game with the following at-bat when Jorge Posada hit a two-run bloop double, and went on to win the game (and the pennant) in the 11th inning off of a home run by Aaron Boone.

 Little was the target of great angst in the aftermath of the Red Sox' loss (which turned out to be the final manifestation of the so-called Curse of the Bambino).
 Critics pointed out that Martinez' ERA almost tripled when his pitch count exceeded 100, and the Red Sox had three well-rested relief pitchers (Alan Embree, Mike Timlin, and Scott Williamson) in the bullpen waiting to take over in the eighth inning with a three-run lead.
 In fact, the strong performance of the bullpen in relief of Martinez that day would seem to suggest that Little's decision was ultimately responsible for the Game 7 ALCS result.
 Supporters responded that Little's decision to trust Martinez was in keeping with his intuitive style that had brought the Red Sox that far in the first place.
 Nevertheless, the Red Sox front office decided a change was needed and declined to renew Little's contract.